allegro/turnilo/docs/configuration.md

 Alternatively, if you mainly care about large intervals, you might want to try: `['P1D', 'P1W', 'P1M', 'P3M', 'P1Y']`

+**bucketingStrategy** ('alwaysBucket' | 'neverBucket')

+Specify whether or not the dimension should be bucketed.
+If unspecified defaults to 'alwaysBucket' for time and numeric dimensions.

+**sortStrategy** ('self' | `someMeasureName`)

+Specify a specific sort strategy for this dimension in visualizations.
+If unspecified defaults to best sort strategy based on the visualization.

 **formula** (string - plywood expression)

 The formula for this dimension.
 By default it is `$name` where *name* is the name of the dimension.